KennethTrecy/peratorakka_server/blueprint/specifications.md

 1. A user has the following information:
    - Primary ID
    - Email
-2. A currency has the following information:
+2. A ticker has the following information:
    - Primary ID
    - User ID
    - Code
    - Name
 3. An account has the following information:
    - Primary ID
-   - Currency ID
+   - Ticker ID
    - Name
    - Description (optional)
    - Kind (enumeration)